Priority Pass is an independent subscription-based program connecting you with a network of airport lounges around the world.

-Offering much-needed respite for travellers, the Priority Pass scheme has grown since its formation in 1992 and now sports access to 1,300 airport lounges in over 600 cities.
+No longer is this perk for the rich and famous, Priority Pass offers much-needed respite for travellers, the scheme has grown since its formation in 1992 and now sports access to 1,300 airport lounges in over 600 cities around the world.

 As long as you’re a member, it doesn’t matter which airline you’re flying with and can go into any of its affiliated lounges.
 All you need is your membership number and a same-day boarding pass.

 Priority Pass is run and owned by a UK-based insurance and loyalty consultancy Collinson Group (which found a new niche by doing covid tests).
 It runs 4 different programmes in total with LoungeKey, Lounge Pass and Airport Dimensions being the other programmes offered.

 The main differentiator between the programmes are the number of lounges they cover and if they are likely to come with a credit card or not.